1716285375/ZNote/README.md

 ### Windows Quick Start

-1. Download the latest release from [Releases](https://github.com/1716285375/ZNote-dev/releases)
+1. Download the latest release from [Releases](https://github.com/1716285375/ZNote/releases)
-2. Extract and run `ZNote-dev.exe`
+2. Extract and run `ZNote.exe`
 3. Place `yt-dlp.exe` in the same directory as the executable

 ## 📖 Usage